The MCC MASI 750 Sports Club

 Sports facilities – cricket nets

 Plans have been passed for the construction of three cricket nets, essential to the cricket development of the school.
-The net areas are currently under construction.
+The construction is currently under construction.

 Artificial surfaces and field project